Health Concerns for Gay and Bisexual Men

 Depression and anxiety can be more common among gay men.
 And if you’re in the closet or don’t have much social support, your depression or anxiety may be more severe.
 This puts teens and young adults at greater risk of suicide.
 If you’re struggling with depression or anxiety, talk to your health care provider.
 You don’t have to feel this way - help is available.

-Stay on top of cancer screening
+Stay on Top of Cancer Screenings

 Gay men may not be screened often enough for prostate, testicular, and colon cancer.
 All men, gay or straight, should be screened for these cancers as part of their routine care.
 Ask your health care provider if you’re due for any cancer screenings.

-Gay men use tobacco at very high rates.
-Tobacco use can lead to a range of serious health problems, such as lung disease, lung cancer, heart disease, high blood pressure, and more.
+Cigarette smoking among LGB individuals in the U.S. is higher than among heterosexual/straight individuals.3 Tobacco use can lead to a range of serious health problems, such as lung disease, lung cancer, heart disease, high blood pressure, and more.
 If you use tobacco, talk to your health care provider about it.
 If you’re thinking of quitting, your provider can help.

-Human papilloma virus (HPV) is an STI that can cause anal and genital warts, along with anal cancers.
+HPV is an STI that can cause anal and genital warts, along with anal cancers.
 Treatments for HPV are available, but the warts often come back, and it’s easy to spread the infection between partners.
 Safe sex can lower your risk.
 And ask your health care provider about getting routine anal Pap smears, which can detect early cancers.

 1Men Who Have Sex with Men and Viral Hepatitis, Centers for Disease Control and Prevention, August 24, 2020,

 2 Why Body Image Issues Pervade the Gay Community, GQ, January 27, 2020,

 3 Lesbian, Gay, Bisexual, and Transgender Persons and Tobacco Use, Centers for Disease Control and Prevention, November 25, 2019,